 CVE-2026-33601: NULL Pointer Dereference in PowerDNS Recursor

 CVE-2026-33601 is a medium severity vulnerability in PowerDNS Recursor versions 5.
 2. 0, 5.
 3. 0, and 5.
 4. 0.
-It arises when the zoneToCache function processes data from a malicious authoritative server, leading to a null pointer dereference due to a missing consistency check.
-This results in a denial of service condition.
+It involves a NULL pointer dereference triggered when the zoneToCache function processes a malicious authoritative server's zone data without proper consistency checks.
+This flaw can cause a denial of service by crashing the service.
 There is no confirmed patch or official remediation available at this time, and no known exploits have been reported in the wild.

 AI Analysis